 Telekom support is exemplary

-However, the timing was inconvenient: three days later, we were leaving for vacation, and I didn’t want to go to Italy with a half-finished troubleshooting process.
-So I ignored the text message and spent the next three weeks on the beach.
+To be honest, I was pleasantly surprised: Proactive communication with a customer who’s having problems—where do you even find that anymore?
+However, the timing was inconvenient: we were leaving for vacation three days later, and I didn’t want to head to Italy with a half-finished troubleshooting session.
+So I ignored the text and spent the next three weeks lying on the beach.

 The problem didn’t magically disappear